automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ajkaceratops.md

 # Ajkaceratops
-## Description: The first ceratopsian ever to be discovered in Europe.
+## The first ceratopsian ever to be discovered in Europe.